Cemeteries and Their Stories,

 The sign on the barn reads "Williams Homestead 1824."
 The property is on Huntsville Road just east of Huntsville and the Huntsville Cemetery.
 It is owned by descendants of the original pioneer settler, William Williams (see Huntsville Cemetery page).
 The Williams homestead has the distinction of being the oldest family-owned property in all of Madison County.

-At least six Revolutionary War veterans helped settle Fall Creek Township.
-Three of these--Nathaniel Richmond, William Wall, and Philip Hobaugh-- rest at Grovelawn/Old Falls Cemetery.
-Another one, John Mingle, is at Mendon, and a fifth, Samuel Pavey, is at the Crosley.
-The sixth, Andrew Jackson, was buried on his farm.
+At least seven Revolutionary War veterans helped settle Fall Creek Township.
+Four of these--Nathaniel Richmond, Elijah Bosoton, William Wall, and Philip Hobaugh-- rest at Grovelawn/Old Falls Cemetery.
+Another one, John Mingle, is at Mendon, and a sixth, Samuel Pavey, is at the Crosley.
+The seventh, Andrew Jackson, was buried on his farm.
 The exact location of the family graveyard has not been discovered, but the general area is south of CR 1000S on a hill bordering Lick Creek.
 His wife Elizabeth is buried with him.
 They once had grave markers that have since disappeared.
 Andrew Jackson was born in 1742 in North Carolina.
 His military service is recorded for that state in the DAR Index of Revolutionary Patriots.
 After the war, he eventually located in Wayne County, Indiana.
 He moved from there and in 1827 purchased the northeast quarter of section 3 in Fall Creek Township.
 His recorded children were Steven, Henry, Lucinda, Dempsey, William, Mary, Andrew, Levi, Elizabeth, Phebe, and Whitlock.
 Andrew Jackson was honored, probably posthumously, when his biography appeared in the June 23, 1849, edition of the Pendleton News.

 Ten pioneer cemeteries are listed for Fall Creek Township, and because of their age, most have multiple names: Bunker/Davis, Busby, Cox/Jackson, Crosley, Fall Creek Friends/Spring Valley, Falls/Old Falls/Pendleton/East Grovelawn, Hardy-Culp/Somerville, Huntsville/Williams, Mendon/Mingle, and Seybert.
 Most cemeteries in the Pendleton/Huntsville area are still in use and can be located on this township plat map from 1876.